BossHobby/Docs/docs/Configuring-Quicksilver.md

 Aux switches are only two way, high or low in Quicksilver.
 You must set an arm switch, Levelmode is required for both Horizon and Racemode to work.
 If only Arm is set you will be in Acro/Rate mode.

+!!! info
+        The **Aux_Prearm** aux channel should be left set to **ON** unless you are using a prearm switch.

 To find out about other features operated by Aux channels check [Features](/Features/)

 <img src="/assets/img/QS_receiver_3.png" width=100%>